gugzkumar/cheet-sheet/docs/setting-up-locally.md

 This guide is for you to have a working version of Cheet Sheet deployed to your machine.
 This is useful for testing the app before you use it, and develop new features.
 All commands, unless otherwise noted, should be ran from the root of the project folder.

-## Create Your infrastructure.env File
+## STEP 1: Create Your infrastructure.env File

 **Warning: if you've already made infrastructure.env before, it will be overridden.
 So save it if you don't want to lose it**